medourahou/Automated-X-ray-Imaging-System-for-Pneumonia-Detection/README.md

  <li>...</li>
   </ul>
 <h2>3.
 Project description</h2>
-In this project I present a system to diagnosis and detect <b>Pneumonia</b> from human Chest based upon an X-Ray images dataset (X-ray imaging creates pictures of the inside of your body).<br>
+In this project, I present a system to diagnose and detect <b>Pneumonia</b> from a human Chest based upon an X-Ray images dataset (X-ray imaging creates pictures of the inside of your body).<br>
-To analyse and process this images so I build a CNN model to train and test on the dataset, then I adjust the performance of the model by proceding Transfer Learning using VGG16.
+To analyze and process these images so I build a CNN model to train and test on the dataset, then I adjust the performance of the model by providing Transfer Learning using VGG16.
 <h2>4.
 Dataset</h2>
 The dataset's name is Chest X-Ray Images (Pneumonia) got from Kaggle, here is the link <a href="http.com/paultimothymooney/chest-xray-pneumonia">link</a> .<br>
 <h2>5.
 Performance </h2>
 <pre>
 Summary
 --------------------------
-Loss     : 0.39%
+Loss     : 0.39
 Accuracy : 0.84%

 </pre>